OWASP/Top10/2017/en/0xA6-Disclosure.md

 ## How do I prevent
 The full perils of unsafe cryptography, SSL/TLS usage, and data protection are well beyond the scope of the Top 10.
 That said, for all sensitive data, do the following, at a minimum:

-* Considering the threats you plan to protect this data from (e.g., insider attack, external user), make sure you encrypt all sensitive data at rest and in transit in a manner that defends against these threats.
+* Make sure you encrypt all sensitive data at rest or transferred via clients, e.g. cookies, tokens.
+* Encrypt all data in transit on application layer at least if any sensitive data may be transferred, e.g using TLS.
+Enforce this using directives like HTTP Strict Transport Security (HSTS).
 * Don’t store sensitive data unnecessarily.
 Discard it as soon as possible.
 Data you don’t retain can’t be stolen.
 * Ensure strong standard algorithms or ciphers, parameters, protocols and keys are used, and proper key management is in place.
 Consider using FIPS 140 validated cryptographic modules.
 * Ensure passwords are stored with a strong adaptive algorithm appropriate for password protection, such as Argon2i, scrypt, bcrypt and PBKDF2.
 Also be sure to set the work factor (delay factor) as high as you can tolerate.